MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 - AKS supports running containers on [Azure Container Instances](https://azure.microsoft.com/products/container-instances) by using the [virtual kubelet](https://github.com/virtual-kubelet/virtual-kubelet) implementation.
 An AKS virtual node provisions Container Instances pods that start in seconds, letting AKS run with just enough capacity for an average workload.
 As the AKS cluster runs out of capacity, you can scale out more Container Instances pods without managing any additional servers.
 You can combine this approach with the cluster autoscaler and manual scaling.

-If you use on-demand or the cluster autoscaler, account for the added VMs.
+If you use on demand or the cluster autoscaler, account for the added VMs.
 Container Instances charges based on the following factors:

 - Usage-based metrics billing per container group
 - Collection vCPU and memory
 - Single container use or multiple container sharing
 - Use of co-scheduled containers that share network and node lifecycle
-- Usage duration calculated from image pull start on new deployments or restart, until stop
+- Usage duration calculated from image pull start or restart until stop
 - Added charge for Windows container groups

 ## AKS cluster upgrade costs

 Part of the AKS cluster lifecycle involves periodic upgrades to the latest Kubernetes version.
 It's important to apply the latest security releases and get the latest features.
 You can upgrade AKS clusters and single node pools manually or automatically.
 For more information, see [Upgrade an Azure Kubernetes Service (AKS) cluster](/azure/aks/upgrade-cluster).

 By default, AKS configures upgrades to surge with one extra node.
-A default value of one for the max surge settings minimizes workload disruption by creating an extra node to replace older-versioned nodes before cordoning or draining existing applications.
-You can customize the max surge value per node pool to allow for a tradeoff between upgrade speed and upgrade disruption.
-Increasing the max surge value completes the upgrade process faster, but a large value for max surge might cause disruptions during the upgrade process and incur added costs for extra VMs.
+A default value of `1` forr the `max-surge` setting minimizes workload disruption by creating an extra node to replace older-versioned nodes before cordoning or draining existing applications.
+You can customize the `max-surge` value per node pool to allow for a tradeoff between upgrade speed and upgrade disruption.
+Increasing the `max-surge` value completes the upgrade process faster, but a large value for `max-surge` might cause disruptions during the upgrade process and incur added costs for extra VMs.

 ## Other AKS cluster costs